nomad-coe/nomad/docs/explanation/data.md

 and over again.
 Tools build around certain base section, provide an incentive to use them.

-!!! attention
+!!! warning "Attention"
     There is no detailed how-to or reference documentation on the existing base sections and how to use them yet.

-One example for re-usable base section is the [workflow package](../schemas/workflows.md).
+One example for re-usable base section is the [workflow package](../howto/customization/workflows.md).
 These allow to define workflows in a common way.
 They allow to place workflows in the shared entry structure, and the UI provides a card with workflow visualization and navigation for all entries that have a workflow inside.

-!!! attention
+!!! warning "Attention"
     Currently there are two version of the workflow schema.
 They are stored in two top-level `EntryArchive` sub-sections (`workflow` and `workflow2`).
 This will change soon to something that supports multiple workflows used in